-Another systematic review confirmed our finding that studies of weight management interventions among children and adolescents do not demonstrate psychosocial harms in the short term.292 However, evidence on the etiology of eating disorders suggests that dieting combined with body dissatisfaction is an important risk factor for binging- and purging-spectrum eating disorders.^{197, 293, 294} While formal, sensitively delivered weight management programs appear not to show associations with disordered eating, and may even reduce it with interpersonal therapy as a treatment modality,^{143,144} it is unknown whether such experiences would inoculate young people from developing eating disorders who continue to receive messages that they should lose weight over many years.
+Another systematic review confirmed our finding that studies of weight management interventions among children and adolescents do not demonstrate psychosocial harms in the short term.
+However, evidence on the etiology of eating disorders suggests that dieting combined with body dissatisfaction is an important risk factor for binging- and purging-spectrum eating disorders.
+However, evidence on the etiology of eating disorders suggests that dieting combined with body dissatisfaction is an important risk factor for binging- and purging-spectrum eating disorders.
+However, evidence is an important risk factor for binging- and purging-spectrum eating disorders.
+However, evidence as a important risk factor for binging- and purging-spectrum eating disorders.
+However, evidence as a important risk factor for binging- and purging-spectrum eating disorders.
+However, evidence on the etiology of eating disorders weight management programs appear not to show associations with disordered eating, and may even reduce it with interpersonal therapy as a treatment modality, have it is unknown whether such experiences would inoculate young people from developing eating disorders who continue to receive messages that they should lose weight over many years.
 We found no studies of adults reflecting on the psychosocial impact of weight management interventions during childhood or adolescence.

-A panoply of critiques have been published about the weight-centered health paradigm (i.e., discourse about health that centers on the importance of body weight), raising concerns about the harms of treating higher weight as a problem that must be solved or a disease that must be treated.299 Their arguments center on the widespread and harmful stigma and inequities faced by people with higher weight.
-Some critiques also point out that maltreatment of people with high weight has racist historic roots300 and disproportionately affects people who are already disadvantaged by stigma and prejudice, such as people who are Black, Native American, and gender nonconforming.^{299,301} This is particularly unfortunate given that economic factors have an impact on diet, access to food, and safe physical activity spaces, which disproportionately affect Black, Hispanic/Latino, and Native Americans in the United States (Contextual Question 5), who also may have more limited access to weight management resources (Contextual Question 6).
+A panoply of critiques have been published about the weight-centered health paradigm (i.e., discourse about health that centers on the importance of body weight), raising concerns about the harms of treating higher weight as a problem that must be solved or a disease that must be treated.
+Their arguments center on the widespread and harmful stigma and inequities faced by people with higher weight.
+Some critiques also point out that maltreatment of people with high weight has racist historic roots and disproportionately affects people who are already disadvantaged by stigma and prejudice, such as people who are Black, Native American, and gender nonconforming.
+This is particularly unfortunate given that economic factors have an impact on diet, access to food, and safe physical activity spaces, which disproportionately affect Black, Hispanic/Latino, and Native American communities in the United States (Contextual Question 5), who also may have more limited access to weight management resources (Contextual Question 6).

-Citing the association of high BMI with harmful health and social consequences, the American Academy of Pediatrics developed a series of recommendations for assessment, treatment, and monitoring of high BMI and potentially related comorbidies.4 This report seeks to limit harm by emphasizing the need to avoid stigmatizing language and urges clinicians to be supportive, empathetic, and nonjudgmental.
+Citing the association of high BMI with harmful health and social consequences, the AAP developed a series of recommendations for assessment, treatment, and monitoring of high BMI and potentially related comorbidities.
+This report seeks to limit harm by emphasizing the need to avoid stigmatizing language and urges clinicians to be supportive, empathetic, and nonjudgmental.
 The report states that "the natural course of obesity across the lifespan is characterized by responses to treatment and relapse when treatment ends; thus, children and adolescents with obesity will need appropriate reassessments of medical and psychological risks and comorbidities and appropriate modifications to their treatment plan throughout childhood and adolescence into young adulthood."
 While many young people may benefit from participation in a thoughtful and sensitively-developed weight management treatment that incorporates disordered eating prevention, they do not discuss when and whether to shift the focus away from weight outcomes to other health-promoting outcomes if children continue to fail to meet weight-related goals.
-However, their endorsement of shared decisionmaking creates an important opportunity for such discussions.
+However, their endorsement of shared decision making creates an important opportunity for such discussions.